 I hope you are having a wonderful weekend, and enjoying all the good things this season is bringing.
 Sending you lots of starry moments, cosy warmth and twinkling lights. xx

 I am a designer, author, illustrator, stitcher and I just love crafting and making things.
 I live on the North West coast of England with my lovely husband.
-My family mean the world to me - I have two amazing grown up daughters and two sweet grandchildren - a little boy and a new baby girl.
+My family mean the world to me - I have two amazing grown up daughters and three sweet grandchildren - two boys and a girl.